 The game does indeed sport several other laudable features.
 Tale of Cosmos‘ ambient music is suitably understated and serves to compliment rather than drown out Perseus and Gagayev’s cosmic journey.
 Surprisingly, the game also comes with a level editor, albeit a fairly user-unfriendly one.
 Another intriguing feature is that the planets rotating beneath the characters feet as they move, the camera remaining fixed.

 Yet Tales of Cosmos’ non-linear nature further ups the game’s frustration factor.
 Once you’ve constructed a spacecraft to escape the first location, you’re granted access to seven other planets.
 Since a puzzle on one planet may require an object from anther planet, you spend a significant amount of time flying to and fro.
 But, to the game’s cost, travelling between planets is an exercise in tedium.

 The game depicts local space as featureless void, with no objects to avoid or enemies to fight.
 This might be technically accurate but it doesn’t bolster the game’s entertainment value.
 In total, I spent an hour just holding down the mouse button as my spaceship chugged towards its destination.
 True, there are a few puzzles that are genuinely enjoyable.
 These are often the ones that involve using switching between the two protagonists at the appropriate moment.
 But these are few and far between.

 Tales of Cosmos is a game which, with a little more thought and attention could be a joy to play.
 Its frustratingly obtuse puzzles and repetitive space travel eclipse the game’s enjoyable moments.
-Appealing as Tales of Cosmos may initially be, it remains disappointly flawed and is best left to drift through the aether.
+Appealing as Tales of Cosmos may initially be, it remains disappointingly flawed and is best left to drift through the ether.